-The mission of McGoogan Library of Medicine reflects its support of the academic, research, and patient care programs of The University of Nebraska Medical Center (UNMC):
+The mission of the Leon S. McGoogan Health Sciences Library reflects its support of the academic, research, and patient care programs of The University of Nebraska Medical Center (UNMC):

 Inspiring excellence in education, research, and patient care through information.

-The McGoogan Library of Medicine, as one of the nation’s major health science libraries, serves the information needs of UNMC students, faculty, and staff, as well as licensed Nebraska health professionals and residents of the state.
+The Leon S. McGoogan Health Sciences Library, as one of the nation’s major health science libraries, serves the information needs of UNMC students, faculty, and staff, as well as licensed Nebraska health professionals and residents of the state.
 The library provides timely access to high quality collections of print and electronic materials, develops applications of information technology, promotes the development of information management skills that support lifelong learning, and promotes networking and the integration of information.

 Developed and managed by experts in health sciences collections, the McGoogan Library’s resources include over 52,000 print volumes and an extensive collection of multimedia and anatomical models.
 The library website serves as the gateway to electronic information resources.
 Online journals, books, bibliographic and other databases are available and many resources may be accessed using mobile devices.
 Online resources include over 32,000 journal titles and over 58,000 full-text books.

 Librarians are available to assist with the use of the library and its collections, including assistance developing search strategies for the online databases, completing online searches, authorship level of participation in preparation of systematic reviews on request, retrieving factual information and verifying citations, and storing online references using bibliographic management software.
 In addition, the library offers one-on-one or group instruction in locating and managing information.
 Requests for these services may be submitted in person, by telephone or email, or sent via text or chat.
 Library faculty provide instruction in information literacy, self-directed learning, and research skills within UNMC’s five colleges and to partner organizations.
 Additionally, the library offers consumer health information services to Nebraska residents and Nebraska Medicine patients and their families.